korrigans84/DBMS-java-minibase/README.md

 ```
 And we update the pick_victim method :
 ```
-	        if ( state_bit[frame].state != Pinned && hist.getOldestReference() <= min && hist.isNotCorrelated(System.currentTimeMillis())) {
+	        if ( state_bit[frame].state != Pinned && hist.getOldestReference() <= min && hist.isNotCorrelated(System.currentTimeMillis()))
 ```
-Then, when we update the history of a page, we verified if the last reference is correlated, and in this case, ce replace this last reference with the new reference.
+Then, when we update the history of a page, we verify if the last reference is correlated, and in this case, we replace this last reference with the new one.
 In `addReference` method of HIST, we add :
 ```
 if(references.size()> 0  && ref - references.get(references.size()-1) < CORRELATED_REFERENCE_PERIOD) {
 			references.set(references.size()-1, ref);